 Explore Naksan Park and the Seoul Fortress Walls

-Dongdaemun may look like a concrete jungle but tucked away behind its glitzy malls and promenades it hides beautiful parklands and hiking trails.
+Dongdaemun may look like a concrete jungle but don’t let first impressions deceive you.
+Beautiful parklands and hiking trails await, tucked away behind the area’s malls and high-rise apartment complexes.
 Head towards Dongdaemun gate and enter the park that sits behind it (Naksan).

 The Cheonggyecheon is a manmade stream that runs through Seoul and eventually merges into the Han River.
-Despite running through one of the busiest cities in Asia, the Cheonggyecheon exudes an air of peace and tranquility, perhaps owing to the fact that it runs 4.5 metres below street level.
+Despite running through one of the busiest cities in Asia, the Cheonggyecheon exudes an air of peace and tranquility.

 Where to Eat in Dongdaemun

 Dongdaemun, like Seoul in general, is a foodie paradise.
 This area is a great place to experience street food.